Starternt/newsSite/README.md

 - semantic ULR;
 - login and change password;
 - hashing passwords;
 - display a list of news on mainpage, by categories.
-That's include some information about news (an image, date, a category, ect);
+That's include some information about news (an image, date, a category, etc);
 - sorting functions.
 Now only 2: by asc and desc (default) by an add_date field;
 - viewing separate news;
 - admin panel which include control for news and categories;